Emergence: In humanity

-It has been argued that the structure and regularity of language grammar, or at least language change, is an emergent phenomenon.
+In linguistics, the concept of emergence has been applied in the domain of stylometry to explain the interrelation between the syntactical structures of the text and the author style (Slautina, Marusenko, 2014).
+It has also been argued that the structure and regularity of language grammar, or at least language change, is an emergent phenomenon.
 While each speaker merely tries to reach their own communicative goals, they use language in a particular way.
 If enough speakers behave in that way, language is changed.
 In a wider sense, the norms of a language, i.e. the linguistic conventions of its speech society, can be seen as a system emerging from long-time participation in communicative problem-solving in various social circumstances.